GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

     - Hash: The hash of the content of Variable value - Texts and Salt.
     - Update logs: when there is a new "Latest time" value, append the value to this updated logs comma-separated list.
   - Upon successful saving, append the variable name enclosed within {{ and }} to the user's current text area if promptvariable_autoinclusion is True.
-- **Create prompt variables of "API" type**
-  - Ask user to put in the name of the variable.
-  - Present the user with the options to establish the API connection and query per further details provided in section 7\.
-External API Integration.
-  - A successful API query should return a query object and a result object.
-  - The query object contains all details needed to repeat the same API call again.
-  - The result object will be parsed and converted to API texts.
-  - Save the variable with the following additional values
-    - Variable value:
-      - Texts: the cleaned up API texts
-      - Source: the API query object
-    - Creation time: The time right before the variable was first saved to a variable file.
-    - Latest time: The time when the API query object was last executed.
-The default value is the Creation time.
-    - Hash: The hash of the content of Variable value - Texts and Salt.
-    - Update logs: when there is a new "Latest time" value, append the value to this updated logs comma-separated list.
-    - Upon successful saving, append the variable name enclosed within {{ and }} to the user's current text area if promptvariable_autoinclusion is True.
 - **Create prompt variables of Question or Answer types**
   - Ask user to put in the name of the variable.
   - Save the variable with the following additional values